Sports Management (Minor)

 Why study Sports Management at MBU?

-In the Sports Management minor, you’ll learn the practical, fundamental components of sports and fitness management, such as:
+MBU’s Sports Management minor will teach you the practical, fundamental components of sports management needed for these jobs, such as:

 - Event and facility management